-Gordon Jones completed the Advanced Diploma in Photography and this is his photography course experience.
+Gordon Jones completed the Professional Diploma in Photography, and this is his photography course experience.

 I searched the internet for suitable courses within easy reach of where I live and found a few, but most of them were quite short and did not look particularly challenging.
 I wanted something that would push me.

 There was one other problem with all of these courses; they almost all assumed that you would be using a DSLR.
-Now, I have absolutely nothing against the DSLR; I owned one and some reasonable zoom lenses.
+I have absolutely nothing against the DSLR; I owned one and some reasonable zoom lenses.
 The problem was me.
 I took terrible photographs with it.
-If only there had been someone to say “Ignore the menus, set the camera to manual and take everything at 50mm for a few weeks” then things might have worked out differently.
+If only someone had said, “Ignore the menus, set the camera to manual and take everything at 50mm for a few weeks, ” things might have worked out differently.